Can I make a complaint?

 The Commissioner may also dismiss the complaint if it was not made in accordance with the JCC Act.

-It is an offence to make a complaint knowing that there are no grounds for making the complaint.
-It is also an offence to make a statement to the Commissioner that is false or misleading in a material particular.
+It's an offence to make a complaint knowing that there are no grounds.
+It's also an offence to make a statement to the Commissioner that is false or misleading.

 The JCC Act contains strict confidentiality obligations.

-If information has been provided by us for the purposes of dealing with a complaint, it is an offence for the person who received the information to use it for any other purpose.
+If information has been provided by us to assist with a complaint, it is an offence for anyone who receives the information to use it for any other purpose.